RohanAlexander/AustralianPoliticians/README.md

   - **uniqueID\_to\_aphID.rda**: A correspondence between the uniqueIDs used in these datasets and the IDs used by the Australian Parliament House.
+  - **appointments.rda**: A very provisional dataset that will eventually be all ministers etc. Don’t use it for anything yet.

 ![alt text](man/figures/schema.png)